microsoft/hands-on-lab-redis/docs/workshop.md

 ### Using a pre-configured GitHub Codespace

+To use a Github Codespace, you will need :
+- [A GitHub Account][Github-account] (Free or Enterprise)

 Github Codespace offers the ability to run a complete dev environment (Visual Studio Code, Extensions, Tools, Secure port forwarding etc.) on a dedicated virtual machine.
 The configuration for the environment is defined in the `.devcontainer` folder, making sure everyone gets to develop and practice on identical environments : No more conflict on dependencies or missing tools !